 Even if you take these steps, an ice dam may still form.
 If you notice ice or icicles forming on the edges of your roof, there’s a good chance you have an ice dam.
 You can purchase an ice dam rake to remove the dam.
 This is a telescopic rake that allows you to scrape snow and ice off your roof without getting onto a ladder.
 You can also hire someone to get onto your roof and shovel the snow off.
 If you prefer the latter option, contact a landscaping business.
 They typically handle ice dams.
 Don’t use a leaf rake or shovel to try to remove the ice dam, and don’t climb up on your roof yourself.

-Run fans in reverse.
-According to Good Housekeeping, running a fan clockwise in the wintertime can help reduce your heating bill by 10 percent.
+According to Energy Star, running a fan clockwise in the wintertime can help reduce your heating bill.
 A fan rotating in that direction will create an updraft, forcing warm air down.

-A good winterization strategy can help prevent ice dams and frozen pipes, and also cut heating costs.
-Start winterizing your home in the fall and you’ll have plenty of time to seal drafty areas, upgrade or add insulation and schedule professional services.
+A good strategy to winterize your home can help prevent ice dams and frozen pipes, and also cut heating costs.
+Start the process to winterize your home in the fall and you’ll have plenty of time to seal drafty areas, upgrade or add insulation and schedule professional services.